Assistant Coach Jessica Nei

 Nei earned a bachelor’s degree with a double major in physical education and health education from NDSU in 2008 and received her master’s in recreation and leisure administration from UT in 2016.

-Assistant Coach Paul Smith
+Associate Head Coach Paul Smith

 Paul Smith enters his fourth season as an assistant coach for the Toledo women's soccer program in 2018.